Skip Navigation

 National Maternal and Child Oral Health Resource Center.
 2024.
 Capacity inventory for integrating oral health care and primary care for pregnant women: Tool (rev. ed.).
 Washington, DC: National Maternal and Child Oral Health Resource Center, 15 pp.

-Annotation: This tool was developed to assist states in their efforts to improve their capacity to integrate oral health care and primary care for pregnant women.
+Annotation: This tool was developed to assist states in efforts to improve their capacity to integrate oral health care and primary care for pregnant women.
 The purpose of the tool is to help state oral health program staff assess systems-level capacity factors and prioritize needs.
 Staff can use the tool to consider factors that facilitate integration of oral health care and primary care for pregnant women and to look for opportunities to improve integration.
 A companion brief with more information on the tool’s development is also available.
 [Funded by the Maternal and Child Health Bureau]

 Contact: National Maternal and Child Oral Health Resource Center, Georgetown University, Washington, DC 20057, E-mail: [email protected] Web Site: https://www.mchoralhealth.org Available from the website.